TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/racket/index.md

     )
   )
 )

 ```

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Racket](https://sampleprograms.io/languages/racket) was written by:
+Fibonacci in [Racket](https://sampleprograms.io/languages/racket) was written by:

 - Jeremy Grifski
 - zafar hussain

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 10 2022 22:08:48.
-The solution was first committed on Oct 31 2019 22:31:00.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution